 If the skin is getting too dark, or you need to speed up the cooking time, wrap your turkey in foil.
 It will cook twice as fast while keeping the juices locked in.

-1 whole turkey (any size)
+- 1 whole turkey any size

-1 teaspoon garlic powder
+- 1 teaspoon garlic powder

-2 tablespoons seasoning salt
+- 2 tablespoons seasoning salt

-1 1/2 tablespoons brown sugar
+- 1 1/2 tablespoons brown sugar

-1/2 teaspoon dried ground rosemary
+- 1/2 teaspoon dried ground rosemary

-1/2 teaspoon dried ground thyme
+- 1/2 teaspoon dried ground thyme

-1 teaspoon chili powder
+- 1 teaspoon chili powder

-1 teaspoon paprika
+- 1 teaspoon paprika

-cherry wood (optional)
+- cherry wood (optional)

-Start this process the night before you need to cook the turkey.
+- Start this process the night before you need to cook the turkey.

-Remove the neck and giblets from the bird (don’t throw them out, as you can use them to make stock for the gravy).
+- Remove the neck and giblets from the bird (don’t throw them out, as you can use them to make stock for the gravy).

-Using poultry shears or a heavy sharp knife, cut along each side of the backbone through the ribs to completely cut out the spine.
-Remove the wings as well, as they can get in the way and usually dry out during the cooking process (these can be useful in a turkey stock, too).
+- Using poultry shears or a heavy sharp knife, cut along each side of the backbone through the ribs to completely cut out the spine.
+Remove the wings as well, as they can get in the way and usually dry out during the cooking process (these can be useful in turkey stock, too).

-Flip the bird so the meat is facing up and press down on the breast.
-Slightly crack the breast plate and flatten the bird.
+- Flip the bird so the meat is facing up and press down on the breast.
+Slightly crack the breastplate and flatten the bird.
 The flatter the bird, the more even the cook will be.

-Mix the garlic powder, seasoning salt, sugar, rosemary, thyme, chili powder, and paprika in a bowl.
+- Mix the garlic powder, seasoning salt, sugar, rosemary, thyme, chili powder, and paprika in a bowl.
 Season the turkey on all sides with a nice, even coat.
 Let sit, covered, in the fridge for a minimum of 8 hours and a maximum of 24 hours.

-Preheat the BBQ to 275 degrees F (135 degrees C).
+- Preheat the BBQ to 275 degrees F (135 degrees C).
 Place the turkey on the indirect heat side of the BBQ (the side with no burners turned on) for 1 hour.
 After this, turn up the heat to 350 degrees F (175 degrees C) until the center of the breast reads 160 degrees F (70 degrees C) internal temperature.
 The turkey thighs should read approximately 170 degrees F (75 degrees C) in the thickest part of the meat.
-Times will vary according to each bird and their weight.
+Times will vary according to each bird and its weight.
 Total cook time should be around 2 hours for a medium bird (see note).